Atharva-Mahajan-1104/Food-Share/README.md

 Contributing 🤝
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements.

-Steps for Contribution:
-Fork the repo
-Create a new branch (git checkout -b feature-branch) Make your changes and commit (git commit -m 'Add some feature') Push to the branch (git push origin feature-branch) Open a pull request
 License 📜
 This project is licensed under the MIT License - see the LICENSE file for details.